-Engravings (total six) were made on plain gravel, which Picasso picked up on the beach.
+The amulets made by Pablo Picasso for Dora Maar with engravings (total six), made on plain gravel, which Picasso picked up on the beach.
 He drew portraits on stones with a simple pocket knife.
 Two summers in a row loving couple spent in Juan-les-Pins in the south of France.
 Almost all of the prints from the tiles, some with holes in the top, so that Maar could wear them as amulets.

-Even the experts in the jewelry works of modernists had no idea until the discovery what Picasso was engaged in.
-Picasso created jewelry long before his commercial cooperation with a jeweler Francois Hugo at the end of the 1950s and 1960s.
-Among the items were brooch, four pendants, watches and rings, beautiful frames in which the artist inserted miniature portraits, basically most of Dora Maar.
+Even the experts in the jewelry works of modernists had no idea until the discovery what jewellery Picasso did.
+Meanwhile, Picasso created jewelry long before his commercial cooperation with a jeweler Francois Hugo at the end of the 1950s and 1960s.
+Among the items in particular, were brooch, four pendants, watches and rings, and beautiful frames in which the artist inserted miniature portraits, basically most of Dora Maar.

 “During the walk, passing the bridge, he got into a dispute between the two lovers.
-Picasso rebuked the Douro had persuaded him to give his art work in exchange for a trinket.
+Dora had persuaded him to give his art work in exchange for a trinket.
 At some point, Dora decisively took off the ring finger and threw it into the Seine, making Picasso silenced.
-Later she was upset that she did it so impulsively.
-During some days Dora was on duty on the bridge, in the hope of finding the ring.
-But it was lost forever.
+However, later she was upset that she did it so impulsively.
+During some days Dora was on duty on the bridge, in the hope of finding the ring, which as it turned out, she had lost forever.
 And all this was the fault of Picasso.
 Dora could not forget the story untill Picasso did a ring of his own design for her.
 It was too precious and too fragile to wear it.
 Of course, to some extent, this was his revenge.